 If you employ a managed IT services consultant, they’ll be able to guide you in your password management protocol and help you pick a path that works for your company.

-To get started for now, check out these ten tips for secure passwords below.
+To get started, for now, check out these ten tips for secure passwords below.

 Passphrases are a new technique to keep your accounts secure and harder to crack.
-Because of the longer character counts, it’s more difficult than your typical one word + numbers password formula for hacking software to crack.
+Because of the longer character counts, it’s more difficult than your typical one-word + numbers password formula for hacking software to crack.

 Passphrases contain spaces between words and can function as a sentence or string of randomized letters.
 It doesn’t have to be grammatically correct and can contain punctuation, unorthodox capitalization, and symbols.

 If increasingly complex passwords are difficult for your employees to remember or create, passphrases are often easier to remember for most people.
 Choosing a catchy phrase or a running office joke is a great way to make it even easier to remember.
-Base your passphrase off of your culture and your employees shouldn’t find it hard to remember.
+Base your passphrase on your culture and your employees shouldn’t find it hard to remember.

 The longer your passphrase can be, the harder it’ll be to crack.
 Most password cracking tools break down at around 10 characters.
 Most passphrases should be longer than 10 characters and therefore can’t be cracked by brute force.